 Now, let’s look at the other side of the coin.
 Can constipation itself lead to higher blood sugar levels?

 The gut plays an important role in glucose metabolism and gastric emptying, which is one of the key processes of the digestion process.
-When gastric emptying is slowed down (a condition called gastroparesis), it can lead to unstable blood sugar levels, causing them to spike at first (hyperglycemia) and then dip too low (hypoglycemia).
+When gastric emptying is slowed down (a health condition called gastroparesis), it can lead to unstable blood sugar levels.
+At first, it causes the glucose level to spike (hyperglycemia) and then dip too low (hypoglycemia).

-Another common factor that can lead to both constipation and irregular blood sugar levels is not getting enough dietary fiber.
+Another common factor that can make constipation worse and cause irregular blood sugar levels is not getting enough dietary fiber.
 As you digest your food, fiber can add mass and weight to your stool, along with drawing water into the large intestine, making it easier to pass and preventing constipation.

-The specific types of fiber, soluble and insoluble, each serve their own function in preventing constipation (or helping to eliminate it), which is why it’s important to include a wide variety of fiber sources in your diet through fruits, vegetables, whole grains, and legumes.
+The specific types of fiber, soluble and insoluble, each serve their function in preventing constipation (or helping to eliminate it).
+That is why it's important to include a wide variety of fiber sources in your diet by incorporating fruits, vegetables, whole grains, and legumes.

 Overall, it seems that constipation and poor blood glucose levels can both be connected to factors such as gut dysbiosis or a poor diet.